Policy, Advocacy & Lobbying

 “Policy is a law, regulation, procedure, administrative action, incentive, or voluntary practice of governments and other institutions.”Taken from: CDC website

-Positions in these fields may be in influencing or writing policy, on either a domestic or international level.
+Positions in these fields may involve influencing or writing policy, on either a domestic or international level.
 Opportunities are available in the private sector (i.e. government relations offices, lobbying, or political consulting firms) or within government, politics or non-profit organizations.
 Many think tanks and research centers are also involved in conducting research and presenting information on policies, or current issues that may impact policy.

 Non-profits may include those organizations who serve as advocates or lobbyists for a certain population segment, or cause.
 Advocacy work champions a cause or policy.
 Lobbying is a form of advocacy but focuses more on influencing the decision made in government.